Rational motivic path spaces and Kim's relative unipotent section conjecture: h-Cotorsors and factorization of Kim's cutter

 \segment{1611290918}{} We consider a smooth affine curve $X$ with \'etale divisor at infinity over an open integer scheme $Z \subset \Spec \Oo_K$, and a $Z$-point $x \in X(Z)$.
 We then have the loop ring $B_x$ of segment \ref{1611290926}.
 According to \S\ref{1611290928} and \ref{12.3} , $B_x$ has the structure of a commutative Hopf algebra object of the monoidal category $\DA = \DA(Z,\QQ)$.

-\segment{1611290919}{} To define the notion of \emph{cotorsor} we wish to consider, we regard $B_x$ as a cogroup object of the category of commutative monoid objects in $\DA$.
-We define a \emph{cotorsor} to be an object $P$ of $\cMon \DA$ equipped with a coaction map
+\segment{1611290919}{} To define the notion of \emph{cotorsor} we wish to consider, we regard $B_x$ as a cogroup object of the category $\cMon \DA$ of commutative monoid objects in $\DA$.
+We define a \emph{pseudo-cotorsor under $B_x$} to be an object $P$ of $\cMon \DA$ equipped with a coaction map

 such that